modulocity/automationstationgame.com/_posts/devlog-21.md

 }
 ```

 The best part is how painless it is to add stuff to the debug menu.
-That means there is a half decent chance I'll actually use it instead of resorting to print statements when I'm debugging.
+That means there is a half-decent chance I'll actually use it instead of resorting to print statements when I'm debugging.
 The only thing I had to do was add those attributes like `[DebugMenu]` and `[Category("Clock")]`.
 The rest of the stuff was already there for existing game systems.
 That is actually one of the most important goals of this system.
 The game code isn't aware of the debug menu and doesn't need to remember to update the debug menu when the underlying data changes.

 After I had the debug menu working, I was able to easily add another debug feature I had been wanting using the same system.
 Basically, I can now hover any object in the game and pull up data on the object, such as its position, facing, altitude, etc. This can be extended by simply adding an attribute to any component type I want.
-I think this will be invaluable when I'm trying to debug something that is only happening in a build so I can't use my normal debugging tools that are only available in the editor.
+I think this will be invaluable when I'm trying to debug something that is only happening in a build, so I can't use my normal debugging tools that are only available in the editor.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/7SVNaFi.mp4" type="video/mp4" />